 Use light lines so it will be easier to erase the grid lines.

 Draw what you see in each book to ensure the proportions are correct for the drawing.

 To be more accurate with your proportions, use a Derwent Scale Divider with the grid’s guidelines.

-Erase all of the grid lines after you have completed the line drawing of the lips.
+Erase all the grid lines after completing the line drawing of the lips.

 Use light pressure when you are erasing, so you do not damage the tooth of the paper.